UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 ### Compute nodes

-The compute nodes are at the core of the system and the part that we’ve concentrated on for most of this week.
+The compute nodes are at the core of the system and the part that we’ve concentrated on for most of this module.
 They contain the resources to execute user jobs - the thousands of CPU-cores operating in parallel that give a supercomputer its power.
 They are connected by fast interconnect, so that the communication time between CPU-cores impacts program run times as little as possible.

 ### Storage